 We currently rely on third-party manufacturers for SGT-003 and plan to rely on third-party manufacturers for our AVB-202-TT and AVB-401 programs.
 In order to produce sufficient quantities of for clinical trials and initial U.S. commercial demand, we have and will continue to further optimize and increase the capacity of our manufacturing process at our third-party manufacturers.
-We may need to make changes to our manufacturing processes, beyond implementation of a transient transfection-based manufacturing process.
+We may need to make changes to our manufacturing processes, beyond implementation of a transfection-based manufacturing process.
 We may not be able to produce sufficient quantities of drug product due to several factors, including equipment malfunctions, facility contamination, material shortages or contamination, natural disasters, a public health issue (for example, an outbreak of a contagious disease such as the COVID-19 pandemic), disruption in utility services, human error or disruptions in the operations of our suppliers.
-For example, we have not released a manufacturing lot for clinical supply utilizing the transient transfection-based manufacturing process and yield between lots that will require continued engagement in process development activities to improve the reproducibility, reliability, quality and consistency of yields of the manufacturing process.
+For example, we have not released a manufacturing lot for clinical supply utilizing the transfection-based manufacturing process and may experience variability with respect to the success and yield between lots that will require continued engagement in process development activities to improve the reproducibility, reliability, quality and consistency of yields of the manufacturing process.
 Additional manufacturing runs will be required to produce necessary or adequate supply for our future clinical trials and there is no guarantee that all of those runs will be within specifications or produce adequate supply.
-If we are not able to produce sufficient supply on the timeline expected, our overall development schedule for SGT-003 and other current and future candidates.
+If we are not able to produce sufficient supply on the timeline expected, our overall development schedule for SGT-003 and other current and future candidates could be delayed, and we could incur additional expense.
+Any such failure could delay or prevent our IND or commercialization of SGT-003 or other current and future candidates.